 “The WSA is a mediatory body, between the administration and students,” said Ravi.
 “We are most certainly not the only group on campus speaking with the administration and advocating for change students wish to see.
 Because there are delineated and streamlined processes in place for the WSA to utilize, I deeply understand the importance of student body input in directing WSA initiatives.
 We need people interested in working with us, and we are coming up with many plans to ensure that this happens.
 We want more student interested in and involved with the WSA to make campus better.
 This definitely includes figuring out how to incentivize more to run for the assembly.”

 Ravi noted that some of these changes have already been initiated over the past few years.
-In particular, during Ravi’s time serving on the WSA, she noticed increased initiative to ensure that a larger variety of voices are heard.
+In particular, during Ravi’s time serving on the WSA, she noticed assembly efforts to engage a more diverse array of voices.

 “Sanam and I will continue to actively reach out to people doing important work, and use the WSA to advance their causes,” Ravi said.
 “I don’t think having competition necessarily indicates more interest in the WSA than a single-ticket ballot.
 There are many ways to interact with the student government, and we hope to continue bringing people together to make Wesleyan better.
 We will reach out intentionally and actively to prevent the assembly from operating insularly, and we hope we are continually pushed to do so.”